deana-tham/DeanaTham/README.md

 # Hi, I'm Deana Tham 👋

+I am using this github to play with ideas.
 Just trying to exploring creative, useful, and weird products.

-I use this GitHub as a **Product Lab** to document ideas, teardowns, and experiments.

 ## 🧪 Product Lab Sections